 The environment you live in can also play havoc with hormones.
 Toxins are virtually unavoidable and many, such as BPA (found in plastics, the lining of tins, and even on shopping dockets) have hormone-like effects and may negatively affect your hormonal balance.

-- Magnesium: is beneficial for ALL women, particularly as many have insufficient dietary intakes of this key mineral.
+- Magnesium: Is beneficial for ALL women, particularly as so many of us have insufficient dietary intakes of this key mineral.
 Magnesium also provides relief from mood symptoms, period pain and hot flushes, to name a few.
 I often call it the ‘anti-stress mineral’, as it has such a calming effect while supporting our hormonal balance and sleep.

-- Vitex: also known as chaste tree, this traditional herb helps regulate the menstrual cycle, and is often used to help reduce the moodiness associated with PMS.
+- Vitex: This traditional herb helps regulate the menstrual cycle and support progesterone imbalance.
+Also known as Chaste Tree, it’s used often to help reduce the moodiness associated with PMS.